IS-BODAND/nhstatistics-core/README.md

 HentaiOutStream implementations.
 Additionally it allows the processing of offline doujin pages with the HtmlResponseProcessor class.

-More documentation/small tutorial available at:
+More documentation/small tutorial available at [https://isbodand.github.io/nhstatistics-core](the project's website).